creoapp/documentation/docs/drafts/SearchBar.md

 The `SearchBar` customizations.

 ### Keyboard Accessory View
 The custom accessory view to display when the search bar becomes active.
-The user can drop one or more controls in order to extends the default keyboard.
+The user can drop one or more controls in order to extend the default keyboard.

 ![`SearchBar` keyboard accessory view](images/searchbar4.png) The `SearchBar` keyboard accessory view customization.